noiseprotocol/noise_spec/noise.md

 key pair.
 The static keypair is a longer-term key pair that exists prior to the protocol.
 Ephemeral key pairs are short-term key pairs that are created and destroyed during the protocol.

-In addition to containing a kernel object, a Noise session can contain two DH key pairs for its static and ephemeral key pairs, and two DH public keys for the remote party.

 The parties may have prior knowledge of each other's public keys, before executing a Noise protocol.
 This is represented by "pre-messages" that both